kaya70875/ytfetcher/README.md

 `YTFetcher` supports proxy usage for fetching YouTube transcripts by leveraging the built-in proxy configuration support from [youtube-transcript-api](https://pypi.org/project/youtube-transcript-api/).

-To configure proxies, you can pass a proxy config object from `youtube_transcript_api.proxies` directly to `YTFetcher`:
+To configure proxies, you can pass a proxy config object from `ytfecher.config` directly to `YTFetcher`:

 ```python
 from ytfetcher import YTFetcher